About the VCE

 - not have been enrolled in more than 7 units in the full year preceding the first year of enrolment as an adult.

-Examples of adult enrolment in the VCE
+Examples of application of the criteria for adult enrolment in the VCE

 Schooling | Age requirement | VCE with adult status |